Leo Fender: The History and Legacy of the Man Behind the Guitars

 Leo Fender’s Last Years

 Leo Fender’s dedication is apparent both in his non-stop pursuit of guitar engineering, but also in his long marriage.
 He and his first wife, Esther Klosky, stayed married until her death in 1979.
-An old man himself at that point, he remarried shortly thereafter to Phyllis Fender, his final partner until his passing in 1991.
+Up there in years himself at that point, he remarried shortly thereafter to Phyllis Fender, his final partner until his own passing in 1991.

-The famed Fender never stopped tinkering.
-He gave the world a solid six decades of musical invention and innovation before finally calling it quits at the age of 81.
+To the end, Fender never stopped tinkering, giving the world six solid decades of musical invention and innovation before finally calling it quits at the age of 81.

 Conclusion